It feels like winter again, and the perfect occasion for a toboggan ride tablescape.

 It’s tough to steer around the trees on a toboggan ride tablescape, so they were cut down in advance — leaving wood slice chargers under each stack of plates.

 Copper-finish twig flatware is placed either side.
-Two other seasonal tablescapes included the same Pier 1 flatware and Target woodcut chargers.
+Other seasonal tablescapes frequently include the same flatware and woodcut chargers.

 Tree-decorated mugs are also positioned safely off to the side of the toboggan ride tablescape run.